bacpack-system/bacpack-system.github.io/docs/example_usage.md

 The goal of this document is to demonstrate some of the use cases defined in [Use Cases](./use_cases.md).
 During this tutorial an example CMake based project will be created.
-This project will use a dependency - another CMake based project.
-The dependency will be built and added to the project using BacPack system.
-Finally the newly created project will be added to BacPack system as an App and built.
+This Project will use a dependency - another CMake based project.
+The dependency will be built and added to the Project using BacPack system.
+Finally the newly created Project will be added to BacPack system as an App and built.

-The example project will use `curl` dependency for simply printing a html content of `https://www.example.com` webpage.
+The [example Project](https://github.com/bacpack-system/example-project) will use `curl` dependency for simply printing a html content of `https://www.example.com` webpage.
 In the following steps, the `curl` Package will be defined and built.
-Then the example project will be created and configured to use the `curl` Package.
+Then the example Project will be created and configured to use the `curl` Package.

 ## Install dependencies

 Install the required dependencies for using BacPack system - [docker](https://www.docker.com/) and [cmakelib](https://github.com/cmakelib/cmakelib).

-### Install Packager

-Packager is a tool for building Packages and Apps.
-It must be built from source.
-The build instructions are in the [Packager repository](https://github.com/bacpack-system/packager).
-The name of the built binary is `bap-builder`, which is used in [Build a Package](#build-a-package) section.

 ## Create a Package Context